ON THIS PAGE

 Now Cush became the father of Nimrod; he became a mighty one on the earth.
 He was a mighty hunter before the LORD; therefore it is said, "Like Nimrod a mighty hunter before the LORD."
 The beginning of his kingdom was Babel and Erech and Accad and Calneh, in the land of Shinar.
 From that land he went forth into Assyria, and built Nineveh and Rehoboth-Ir and Calah, and Resen between Nineveh and Calah; that is the great city.
 (Genesis 10:8-12 NASB)

-Both Babylon and Assyria were mortal enemies of Israel and Judah.
-Israel, or the Northern Kingdom, made up of 10 of the tribes (excluding Judah and Benjamin) was overrun by the Assyrians in 722 BCE.
+Assyria: Israel, or the Northern Kingdom, made up of 10 of the tribes (excluding Judah and Benjamin) was overrun by the Assyrians in 722 BCE.
 Much of the population was deported, although some are said to have fled south to Judah and Egypt.

 From Babel To Babylon NEXT